openharmony/docs/zh-cn/application-dev/reference/arkui-ts/ts-basic-components-textarea.md

   build() {
     Column() {
-      TextArea({ placeholder: 'input your word', controller: this.controller }) .placeholderFont({ size: 14, weight: 400 })
+      TextArea({ placeholder: 'The text area can hold an unlimited amount of text. input your word', controller: this.controller })
+        .placeholderFont({ size: 14, weight: 400 })
         .width(400)
         .height(50)